Teaching & Learning

 Information and Communication Technology (ICT)

-Our school has a well regarded Performing Arts program.
+Our school has a well regarded Performing Arts program managed by Mrs Linda Arnold.
 Performances feature at school assemblies, an annual Year 6 Musical Production, special ceremonies and concerts, and in visits to various community groups and competitions.
 Children are taught to read music by learning the recorder from Year 4.

-The Visual Arts program is enjoyed by all students from Years 1-6 with creative, interesting art works being produced.
+The Visual Arts program, run by Ms Stephanie Matthews is enjoyed by all students from Years 1-6 with creative, interesting art works being produced.
 A number of projects involving Artists in Residence have been completed in recent years including the painting of a mural on the school amenities block, artwork created for the Grant Street Railway Station and Metal Bugs made from recycled junk.

 Japanese Language and Culture